Summoner-Network/summoner-sdk/README.md

 # Summoner SDK Build & Dev Script

-This repository provides a **GitHub template** that includes `build_sdk.sh`, a one-stop script for managing your Summoner SDK development — from cloning the core repo and merging native modules to running smoke tests.
+This repository provides a **GitHub template** that includes `build_sdk.sh`, a one-stop script for managing your Summoner SDK development from cloning the core repo and merging native modules to running smoke tests.
 Below is an overview of each command, its expected behavior, and example usage.

 ## Prerequisites

 - Bash shell (Linux/macOS)
 - `git`, `python3` in your `PATH`
 - A `build.txt` file listing your native-module repo URLs (one per line)
 - Optionally a `test_build.txt` (for quick self-tests against the starter template)
+- *(Optional)* `uv` if you want to use `--uv` (Linux/macOS only)

+> [!NOTE]
+> By convention, this template does not support Rust installation on Windows.
+For Windows users, use the PowerShell script `build_sdk_on_windows.ps1` (see below).
+The `--uv` option is only supported for `build_sdk.sh` on Linux/macOS workflows.

 ## Getting Started